octohost/mojolicious/README.md

 Mojolicious
 =========

-Base Mojolicious 4.66 container for octohost.
+Base latest-version Mojolicious container for octohost.

 To use an already built container: